Ways to unlock your employees' performance potential

 Ultimately, quality feedback is what keeps your employee's head in the game and can be used to inspire and fire them up.
 It also increases job satisfaction and reduces turnover - two critical factors that most small- to mid-sized businesses say they are concerned with on a daily basis.

 An aggressive promotional products company with a geographically dispersed management team, Katheryn Beich needed to streamline its existing paper-based performance management processes.
 In particular, reviews were taking up too much time, resulting in poor job satisfaction and unclear rewards for top-performers.

 Only three weeks after implementing an automated performance management solution, managers at Katheryn Beich have dramatically reduced the time to complete each employee review by 50%—from six hours to just three.
 In addition, by automating HR processes, they were also able to tie financial rewards directly to employee performance and significantly increase employee engagement.

 A final thought to help you raise employee (and overall company) performance: HR professionals in organizations of all sizes consistently report that providing their management with visibility into HR achievements is essential.
 Your managers need quantitative and qualitative information to support your strategic decisions about human capital.
 And just as sales or marketing must justify technology investments in light of business strategy, HR must also learn to do the same.

 SuccessFactors is the global leader in business execution software.
-The SuccessFactors Business Execution Suite improves business alignment and people performance to drive breakthrough results for companies of all sizes.
-More than 8 Million+ users and 3000+ companies leverage SuccessFactors every day.
-To learn more, visit: www.successfactors.com.
+The SuccessFactors HCM Suite improves business alignment and people performance to drive breakthrough results for companies of all sizes.
+Learn more about our proven cloud-based solutions.